Ruitulyu/UMBS-seq/README.md

 =======
 # Paired-End FASTQ Filter Script

-This Python script filters **paired-end FASTQ files** by removing read pairs that exceed user-defined thresholds for nucleotide content:

 - Removes **read pairs** where **Read 1 contains more than N 'C' bases**.
 - And **Read 2 contains more than M 'G' bases**.